-Discussion in 'Reef Aquarium Discussion' started by mdbannister, Mar 1, 2018.
+Discussion in 'Reef Aquarium Spotlight' started by mdbannister, Mar 1, 2018.

 Beautiful Reef!
 I love seeing the possibilities in this hobby.

 Thanks for sharing.

 What a great read with some coffee in the morning Beautiful tank!

 I noticed you have a camlock on your drain line next to your dosing station.
 I have thought about replacing some of my (more used) unions with these.
 How do you like them.

 Glad to see some one in New York get this

 this is a great tank, great job!!! my tank is about the same size but still no water as of yet but soon and i hope to have the success you have had